 Photo:Kevin Mazur/Getty Images for NARAS

-Some of the best Beyoncé news we’ve ever received is when Beyoncé announced she was having twins in early 2017.
+The best Beyoncé news we’ve ever received is when Beyoncé announced she was having twins in early 2017.
 Eleven days later she gave us arguably one of her most iconic performances, and looks, to date.
-Wearing a Peter Dundas creation (the same designer who created her the iconic yellow dress she wore in her Hold Up music video), she paid tribute to all the African, Hindu, and Greek goddess that represented not only fertility but divine feminine energy.
+Wearing a Peter Dundas creation (the same designer who created her the iconic yellow dress she wore in her Hold Up music video), she paid tribute to all the African, Hindu, and Greek goddesses that represented not only fertility but divine feminine energy at the 2017 Grammy Awards.
 In essence, Beyoncé was not only a literal goddess, but she was making a tribute to the goddess within all of us.

 You better believe that Beyoncé didn’t share the first picture of the twins in any basic fashion—she actually broke the internet with this iconic photo of her holding them in an equally internet-breaking dress by Palomo.
 It made every month waiting for Queen B updates so very worth it.